tritum/repeatable_form_elements/README.md

 ## Thank you

-Nora Winter - "Faktenkopf" at www.faktenhaus.de - sponsored this great extension. www.b13.de connected those great people.
+Nora Winter - "Faktenkopf" at www.faktenhaus.de - sponsored this great extension.
+The fine people at www.b13.de connected all the people involved.